arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 If Append throws *OutOfMemoryException* exception or the user expansion callback throws, the *Drive* will be stuck in *Straight* position.
 Any ongoing *Clutch* calls will timeout (if set) or wait indefinitely.
-Except that all Straight methods will work normally.
+Except that all *Straight* methods will continue to work normally.

 > Avoid try catch-ing in the TesseractExpansion callback as it is unnecessarily expensive
 > in the context of a simple calculation such as AllocatedSlots * X.